Towards Flexible Anonymous Networks: FAN Case Study: The Dropmark

-Figure~\ref{fig:dropmarkdef} shows the FAN dropmark defense padding machine called ``dropmark\_def'' in Table~\ref{table:overhead}, which we deployed and tested in faithful networking conditions in a Shadow simulation Tor network.
+Figure~\ref{fig:dropmarkdef} shows the FAN Dropmark defense padding machine enabled from the two protocol extension plugins ``dropmark\_def'' and ``dropmark\_def\_conn\_based'' from Table~\ref{table:overhead}, which we deployed and tested in faithful networking conditions in a Shadow Tor network.
 The padding machine supports several events that required an upgrade of the circuit padding framework.
-This upgrade is brought through two plugins (client \& relay) to support sending an application-level event from the Tor client to make the relay transition its padding state to a padding behavior in the precise moment an inbound period of silence should be expected (known and announced by the client through the protocol extension).
-Also part of the defense, the plugin carries another extension enabling a conservative protocol policy that prevents the middle relay on which is plugged the machine to forward any message towards the client if the circuit is clean (i.e., when no streams have been attached yet).
-This protocol restriction would hinder the extensibility of the Tor routing protocol with today's methods (i.e., due to the Robustness principle or Protocol Negotiation).
-However, with FAN, the protocol can be arbitrarily restrictive since we can globally re-write any problematic restrictions for future requirements.
+This upgrade is brought through a first plugin (``dropmark\_def'') to support sending an application-level event from the Tor client to cause the relay to transition its padding state to begin padding in the precise moment an inbound period of silence is expected (known and announced by the client through the protocol extension).
+Also, as part of the defense, the plugin carries another extension enabling a \emph{conservative protocol policy} that prevents the middle relay (where the machine is plugged-in) to forward any message towards the client if the circuit is clean (i.e., when no streams have been attached yet), which defeats any Dropmark attempt before the client decides to actually use the circuit and attach a stream.
+Deploying such an extension on today's Tor is arguably impossible, as it would hinder the extensibility of the Tor routing protocol with today's methods (i.e., one does not want to deploy any feature that could create friction and incompatibilities with any future requirements).
+However, with FAN, the protocol can be arbitrarily restrictive since we can globally re-write any current restrictions to accommodate future requirements.